Understanding Processing Units (PUs)

 Orders API, Basemaps API

-Egress off the platform (for example, downloaded or delivered to your cloud) is charged per byte, at a rate of 200 PUs per GB.
+Each GB egressed off the platform (For example, downloaded or delivered to your cloud) costs 200 PUs.
 Delivery to image collections on Planet Insights Platform does not consume PUs.

 PlanetScope Area Under Management Data Ordering